 While Luke focused on the lowly and humble Jesus, born in a manger, visited by lowly shepherds, Matthew wants to present to us the King of Kings and the Lord of Lords in majesty and royalty.
-In Matthew the story of Jesus starts with a genealogy that’s filled with kings and royalty, all in the bloodline of Jesus.
-King David (until Jesus, the king of kings in Judaism) is presented as a direct ancestor of Jesus.
+In Matthew the story of Jesus starts with a genealogy that lists kings and royalty, all in the bloodline of Jesus.
+Matthew presents King David (until Jesus, the king of kings in Judaism) as a direct ancestor of Jesus.

 Then Matthew continues.
 Royalty from the east comes to visit Jesus.
 They consult Herod, the “king of the Jews,” to find out where He will be born.
 And then, Matthew makes great efforts to compare the plight of Jesus to the plight of Moses (maybe not an official king, but the greatest leader of God’s people) by showing how Herod acted like Pharaoh, trying to thwart the birth and kingship of Jesus by killing all the children who were two years old and younger.
 Jesus is further compared to Moses as he travels to Egypt and then comes from Egypt to lead His people.

 Of course, we can’t forget the Three Wisemen (Scripture never says there were three.
 Could have been two.
 Or nine.)
 Magi leave Jesus royal gifts (worthy of a king), financially setting Jesus’ family and His ministry up for life.